gtaillandier/HydroAngleAnalyzer/docs/tutorials/Sliced_method_tuto.md

 ## 1. Overview

-The **sliced method** divides the droplet into horizontal slices (along the z-axis) and fits a geometric model (e.g. spherical) to the liquid–solid interface profile.
+The **sliced method** divides the droplet into  slices (along the z-axis) and fits a geometric model (e.g. spherical) to the liquid–solid interface profile.
-This is ideal for **spherical or hemispherical droplets** on solid surfaces.
+This is ideal for study the evolution of the angles among a trajectory.

 ---